Josh Bell Player Props: Guardians vs. Astros

 Josh Bell At The Plate

-- Bell has driven home a run in 25 games this season (44.6%), including more than one RBI in 7.1% of his games.
+- Bell has picked up an RBI in 43.9% of his games this season, with more than one RBI in 7.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.